Reflecting Topology Consistency and Abnormality via Learnable Attentions for Airway Labeling: EXPERIMENTS AND RESULTS

 \subsection{Ablation study}

-Table.~\ref{tabel2} reveals the effectiveness of each component in the proposed method.
-A baseline model consists of three cascaded transformer blocks.
-Fine-to-coarse guidance encodes the dependencies among the nomenclatures, and their interaction improves the classification results.
-The incorporation of the SSC module generates a soft subtree map that integrates anatomically relevant topological information, further enhancing performance, particularly a 1.4\% increase in consistency.
-ABS module is effective to suppress the misclassification of the abnormal branches based on the anomaly scores, achieving 83.4\% in subsegmental accuracy.
-The combined modules achieved the best performance, showing improvements of 2.2\% in segmental accuracy, 2.5\% in subsegmental accuracy, and 8.9\% in consistency, thus validating the contribution of each component.
+Table~\ref{tab2} demonstrates the effectiveness of each component in the proposed method.
+The baseline model comprises three cascaded Transformer blocks.
+The fine-to-coarse (F2C) guidance encodes hierarchical dependencies across bronchial nomenclatures, and their interaction improves the classification of both normal and abnormal branches.
+The SSC module softly encodes subtree representation, resulting in a 1.4\% increase in segmental SC and a 0.9\% increase in subsegmental SC.
+The ABS module effectively enhances abnormal branch detection through the interaction between node features and prototypes, achieving 62.9\% abnormal branch recall.
+Additionally, it also improves the classification of normal branches by suppressing the interference of abnormal branches.
+Overall, the proposed model demonstrates enhanced performance on both branch-wise and subtree-wise evaluation metrics due to the complementary contributions of its individual components.